DNK90/neosample/README.md

 ### 2. Neon wallet DB (Note: if you use neoscan url, you don't need to do this step. neoscan url has already included in sample code)
+- Neon wallet DB is only support testnet and mainnet.
+Therefore, we need to modify a bit to work with private network.
 - Neon wallet DB is used to watch all data from listened nodes and update those to mongoDB
 - There are 3 main components:
 > A clock which periodically watch to targeted node and put data to redis queue.